Canadian Young Farmers' Forum

 CYFF is the national organization affiliated with provincial and territorial organizations.
 Young Farmers from across Canada have the opportunity to connect with their peers at the provincial level through the independent provincial organizations or by attending CYFF’s national young farmers conference which brings young farmers from each province together at the annual event to network, learn and contribute to the future of ag programming.

 Exciting news about the CYFF program FARM YOUR NUMBERS, PRESENTED BY RBC®, was announced at the 2019 CYFF Young Farmers Conference!
-One young farmer from each province could EARN A FREE SPOT in the program which includes a trip to the 2020 CYFF Conference in Charlottetown, thanks to our supporter RBC!
+One participant in this year’s program will be awarded a $25,000 Grand Prize, thanks to our supporter RBC!

 ® Trademark of Royal Bank of Canada.